SparrowOchon/Threaded-CSRF-Bruteforker/README.md

-# CSRFbruteforce
+# Web-BruteForcer-Token-Support
-CSRFbruteforce Tool - Nothing can stop us.
-anti-CSRF tokens brtuce force
+Web-BruteForcer-Token-Support

 **About The Tool**
 Simple tool for brute forcing logins which are
-using anti-CSRF tokens to stop you from brute forcing them
+using anti-Automation tokens to stop you from brute forcing them

 **Usage**
 Example: